nlarki/Fantasy-League-Pipeline/tutorial.md

 # Tutorial

 ## Introduction
-Within this tutorial i plan on explaining how to replicate my envioronment settings, aswell as how to execute the code within the repository.
+Within this tutorial I plan on explaining how to replicate my envioronment settings, aswell as how to execute the code within the repository.
 The technologies that have been used for this project are, Prefect, Python, GCP, Terraform, Docker and DBT cloud.
 It would be advised that you have some basic level understanding of python in order to replicate most of these tasks, however, if youre struggling please reach out.
 This will be an ever adapting project, with further additional changes in the future to help performance.

 ## Setting up GCP - 1
-To begin with, its advised that you create a GCP account so that you can load the files to both Google Cloud Storage and Big Query.
+To begin with, its advised that you create a GCP account so that you can load the files to both Google Cloud Storage and Big Query later using Python.
 You can create an account [here](https://cloud.google.com/).
 - **Create a new project**
   - Steps:
     1. Go to the [Google Cloud Console](https://console.cloud.google.com/) and sign into your account.